Uniforms have been cleaned, new shoes purchased, stationery is stocked up and everyone is gearing up for the new school year.

 We all get nervous from time to time, and it’s easy for us to tell our kids not to worry as we find it uncomfortable when they are less than happy.
 We need to teach them to sit with those uncomfortable feelings to help them build resilience and learn to calm themselves without relying on us for reassurance.

 Talking about their fears and worries helps normalise their feelings.
 Very often kids worry about something that hasn’t happened and very likely won’t happen!
 Teaching them mindfulness helps them control these thoughts by getting them to stay present.
+There are some great apps available like Calm and Smiling Mind.

 Remember, it’s not about being fearless but showing effective ways to manage those feelings.